astral-sh/rye/docs/guide/faq.md

 As such the answer is a clear **yes!**

-## Wheels Appar to be Missing Files
+## Wheels Appear to be Missing Files

 You might be encountering missing files in wheels when running `rye build` and you are using hatchling.
 The reason for this is that `rye build` uses